Post

 Bonus

-I thought another useful feature would be to play a small ringtone when it’s time to go to work.
+I thought another useful feature would be to play a small ringtone when it’s time to leave for the bus.
 So, I added a piezo speaker to my shopping list.

 Writing the code